christiancadieux2/messagebuffer/README.md

 Main features are:

+ - Messages are sent 'live' to provider until the first error, where buffering starts.
- - Messages are received and saved immediately in local files (message buffers).
+ - Buffering saved the messages in local files (message buffers).

  - Message files are limited in age and size so that the delay before messages are sent to the provider is small and constant.